Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

+Note that, in each time-symmetrization instance (bottom line of the diagram of Table III or the diagram of Table IV), it is as if the problem-solver knew in advance one of the possible halves of the information about the solution she will produce and measure in the future (that the right bit of the number of the drawer with the ball is 1): see the state of register $B$ on the left of the bottom line of Table III diagram, or on the left of Table IV diagram.
+She can then use this knowledge to compute the solution with fewer computation steps: this is still described by the bottom line of Table III diagram, read from left to right, or the diagram of Table IV.

-We can see that, in each instance of the time-symmetrized quantum algorithm, the computational complexity of the problem to be solved by Alice quadratically reduces from the problem of locating the ball in one of $4$ drawers to that of locating it in $2 =\sqrt{4}$ drawers.
+We can also see that, in each time-symmetrization instance, the computational complexity of the problem to be solved by Alice quadratically reduces from the problem of locating the ball in one of $4$ drawers to that of locating it in $2 =\sqrt{4}$ drawers.
 In still equivalent terms, the dimension of the Hilbert space in which the search for the solution takes place quadratically reduces from $4$ basis vectors to $2 =\sqrt{4}$ basis vectors.